takenet/deckard/README.md

 ```

 > You also need to have [mockgen](https://github.com/golang/mock) installed.
+>
+> Considerations:

-> Any modification in any interface must be followed by the generation of the mock files.
+> - Any modification in any interface must be followed by the generation of the mock files.

-> You need to have previously generated the source files from the proto files
+>
+> - Any modification in the `.proto` file must be followed by the generation of the source files using `make gen-proto`.

 Running all unit and integration tests
 ```shell